nathom/nathom.github.io/content/blog/hammerspoon_wizardry_on_macos/index.md

 ```

-If you're not familiar with Lua, and feel intimidated, don't worry.
+If you're not familiar with Lua and feel intimidated, don't worry.
 The point of this function is to get you started without having to learn Lua.
 Let's look at how to create a new mapping.
 Let's say you want Vim arrow key bindings system-wide, activated by `ctrl`.

 ```lua
 -- Define mappings